tsuyoshicho/night-and-day/README.md

 Both settings are false by default; you only need to add these if you want to switch them to true.
 (If `background=` is already defined in your `vimrc`, remove it.)

-So for instance, if you wanted to switch between "solarized light" during the day and "solarized dark" at night:
+So for instance, if you wanted to switch between [solarized](https://github.com/altercation/vim-colors-solarized) light during the day and solarized dark at night:

 ~~~
 let g:nd_day_theme   = 'solarized'